 Huck Rivets

-Huck Rivet.
-Magna-Lok is Australia's #1 structural rivet.
+Huck Rivets are Australia's #1 high strength structural rivet.

 What are Huck® Rivets?

-They differ from standard pop rivets because they are designed with a locking mechanism to hold the mandrel in place.
-When the rivet is being installed, the rivet body deforms on top of the blind side of the material whilst retaining a portion of the stem.
-Creating a solid component that strengthens the rivet due to it not being hollow.
+Huck® rivets are high strength rivets that differ from standard Pop® rivets because they are designed with a locking mechanism that hold the pin in place.
+When the rivet is being installed, the rivet body deforms on top of the blind side of the material whilst retaining a portion of the pin, creating a solid component that strengthens the rivet due to it not being hollow.

 Essentially these are both fasteners used to join two or more materials together.
 A HuckBolt is a two-piece fastener whilst a Huck rivet is a one-piece blind fastener.